gmazoyer/ansible-role-netbox/README.md

 [![Build Status](https://travis-ci.org/respawner/ansible-role-netbox.svg?branch=master)](https://travis-ci.org/respawner/ansible-role-netbox)

-# Ansible Role: Netbox
+# Ansible Role: NetBox

 An Ansible Role that installs on Debian/Ubuntu.

-This role install all dependencies required by Netbox including the PostgreSQL database.
-So it can be used to setup a Netbox appliance including everything in the same machine.
+This role install all dependencies required by NetBox including the PostgreSQL database.
+So it can be used to setup a NetBox appliance including everything in the same machine.

 Web backend and frontend setups can be disabled if you already have your own